Cutting Christmas Trees in Whitehorse

 Trees are also a welcome resource at our municipal waste management facility.
 We chip them to add needed carbon into our compost feedstock, or to use as cover for the landfill.

 The folly of fake trees

 Artificial trees do have their benefits.
 They can be cheap, easy to clean up, and attractive.
 Despite their reusability, they do eventually wear out, and many artificial trees and their boxes end up in our waste stream.

 The resources required to make, package, and ship those artificial trees doesn’t make sense when you have a forest practically outside your door.

 If you already have an artificial tree, by all means keep using it!
 But for those who don’t, consider a Yukon tree.

-If you’re on curbside collection, place your tree at the curb for collection by January 6.
+If you’re on curbside collection, place your tree at the curb for collection by January 12.
 They are picked up free of charge by the Transportation crews.
-Don’t be alarmed if the tree waits there for a few days—it just means the crews are busy with more pressing matters, such as snow clearing.
+Don’t be alarmed if the tree waits there for over a week—it just means the crews are busy with more pressing matters, such as snow clearing.